waelk10/Metronome/README.md

 # A Metronome app.
-Note that the projecta licensed under the GPL (V3 or newer) Here is a copy of the license
+Note that the projecta licensed under the GPL (V3 or newer).
+Here is a copy of the license:

 GNU GENERAL PUBLIC LICENSE